brendanperry/Shaves-And-Fades/README.md

-A website for Shaves and Fades
+A website for Shaves and Fades.

+We have the landing page which is HTML and CSS, but we also spent a lot of time on a protoype scheduling system which included work using React, Mongo, Node, Azure Pipelines, and Azure Resources.

 Dev:
 - Clone the project